By carrying out research and using their findings to solve problems, soil scientists help to sustain biological

 - Jobs are available throughout the UK in universities and voluntary, public, governmental and private sector organisations.

 - You'll often need to travel within the working day.
 Overnight and overseas travel may be required when carrying out research projects and attending conferences and training.

-- With extensive experience and specialist expertise, you will have opportunities for self-employment, including independent consultancy work.
+- With extensive experience and specialist expertise, you'll have opportunities for self-employment, including independent consultancy work.

 You'll need a degree in a science or science-related discipline for entry into the profession.
 In particular, the following subjects may increase your chances: